 For thousands of years, since the beginning of agriculture, farmers have been nurturing, developing and exchanging crop diversity.
-They are not always successful in this endeavor.
+They are not always successful in this endeavour.

-Yet, since about a hundred years ago, farmers and scientists are assembling collections of crop diversity in so-called genebanks.
+Yet, since about a hundred years ago, farmers and scientists have been assembling collections of crop diversity in genebanks.
 These crop collections provide a back-up for farmers who lose diversity and offer the raw material for breeding new crop varieties.

 However well managed a crop collection is, occasionally a disaster will strike.
 When it does, the Crop Trust is ready to respond.

 Take Typhoon Xangsane, which swept through the Philippines, Vietnam, and Thailand in September 2006, causing at least 279 deaths and over half a billion dollars in damage.

 At the Philippine National Plant Genetic Resources Laboratory (NPGRL), a flood of water and mud up to two meters high inundated the facility, submerging equipment and destroying unique seed samples.
 The cold storage units, seed drying room, stand-by generators, air-conditioners, dehumidifiers and vehicles were rendered inoperable.
 It was critical that the infrastructure and equipment be repaired or replaced as soon as possible.

 The Crop Trust, in coordination with Bioversity International, quickly funded the restoration of the genebank and rescued the collection.
 Unfortunately, parts of the collection were not duplicated anywhere else, and consequently varieties that had evolved over centuries in response to the unique requirements of Philippine agriculture, and perhaps containing traits useful for agriculture elsewhere, have been lost.